torunar/pepyakabox/README.md

 ### nginx

-Somewhat "universal" config can be found in `/etc/nginx/sites-available/template`.
+Somewhat universal config can be found in `etc/nginx/sites-available/template`.

-Website logs are stored under `/srv/log/<project_name>/`
+Site logs are stored in the `log/<project_name>/` directory.

 ### MySQL 5.6